 never know how long it will be for our

-friends and allies of today to become
+friends and ally of today to become

-our enemy and targets of tomorrow.
+our enemy and target of tomorrow.

-1998 Ron Paul 25:13 Concern for American security is a
+Concern for American security is a

 proper and necessary function of the